 How I identified and developed my niche as Mental Health Awareness.

-You might have come across this jargon, “Niche” often in blogging world and frequent questions like what is your niche?
+You might have come across this jargon, “Niche” often in the blogging world, and frequent questions like what is your niche?
 How to develop a niche?

 A niche is nothing but targeting a particular area.
 In blogging niche is like your blog’s identity; people relate you with your niche.
 For example: If I write only about beauty products, I become a Beauty Blogger, If I write only about travel experience then I become a Travel Blogger.

-Niche could be narrowed down further by being more specific as well.
-For example: Organic beauty product review blog, South-India Travel blogger or Thai-food Blogger.
+A niche could be narrowed down further by being more specific as well.
+For example Organic beauty product review blog, South-India Travel blogger, or Thai-food Blogger.